• Disease Overview

 Disease Overview

-Primary ciliary dyskinesia (PCD) is usually an autosomal recessive genetic condition in which the microscopic organelles (cilia) in the respiratory system have defective function.
+Primary ciliary dyskinesia (PCD) is a genetic condition in which the microscopic organelles (cilia) in the respiratory system do not function properly.
 Ciliary dysfunction prevents the clearance of mucous from the lungs, paranasal sinuses and middle ears.
 Bacteria and other irritants in the mucous lead to frequent respiratory infections.
 Kartagener syndrome is a type of PCD associated with a mirror-image orientation of the heart and other internal organs (situs inversus).
-Rare cases of X-linked and autosomal dominant inheritance have been observed.
+PCD usually follows autosomal recessive inheritance, but rare cases of X-linked and autosomal dominant inheritance have been observed.

 • Next section >